Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

 MythReality

-“Kanban has no planning.”It plans continuously via backlog replenishment & service classes.
+“Kanban has no planning.”Kanban plans continuously through replenishment and explicit policies.

-“Scrum teams can’t use Kanban boards.”Visualization and WIP limits super‑charge Scrum flow.
+“Scrum teams can’t use Kanban boards.”Visualization and WIP limits can supercharge Scrum flow and reduce spillover.

-“Kanban is easier, so start there.”Kanban’s discipline sits in policies & data; slack on those and chaos returns.
+“Kanban is easier, so start there.”Kanban’s discipline lives in policies and data; ignore those and chaos returns fast.

-1. Map your workflow; use stickies or Miro; include queues, blockers.
+1. Map your workflow; use stickies or Miro; include queues and blockers.

-2. Set initial WIP limits; make them visible.
+2. Set initial WIP limits; make them visible and treat them as hypotheses.

-4. Track two metrics; start with flow efficiency and lead time.
+4. Track two metrics; start with lead time and WIP; add flow efficiency later.

 5. Hold weekly kaizen reviews; adjust one variable at a time.

-Within a month you’ll have baseline data that removes guesswork from your next improvement.
+Within a month you’ll have baseline data that removes guesswork from your next improvement; and you’ll know whether Kanban is stabilizing flow or simply exposing deeper constraints.

 Ready to turn theory into muscle memory?
 Join our Kanban Immersion class and spend two days: